Dr Benjamin Twist

-Dr Benjamin Twist is a recurring fictional character who appears in several films featuring comedian Will Hay, who portrays the character in all mediums.
+Dr. Benjamin Twist is a recurring fictional character who appears in several films featuring comedian Will Hay, who portrays the character in all mediums.

 Character history

-Dr. Benjamin Twist is a bumbling, fraudulent but lovable science teacher of the (fictional) St. Michael's School, which forms the backdrop of the films he appears in.
+Dr. Benjamin Twist is a bumbling, fraudulent but lovable science teacher of the fictional St. Michael's School, which forms the backdrop of the films he appears in.
 Twist's typical appearance was with a mortarboard at an angle on his head and a pince-nez on his nose, as he squinted in a bewildered way at his unruly pupils.

 Appearances

 Good Morning, Boys

-Twist's first appearance was in the 1937 film Good Morning, Boys, in which he is presented as the laid-back headmaster of St. Michael's, a boys school for the sons of rich gentry, where he also teaches Science.
+Twist's first appearance was in the 1937 film Good Morning, Boys, in which he is presented as the laid-back headmaster of St. Michael's, a boys' school for the sons of rich gentry, where he also teaches Science.

-Initially, he turns a blind eye to the misbehaviour of the boys under his eye, and teaches the children using his method of Twisterism, which is somehow related to Astrology and the signs of the Zodiac.
+Initially, he turns a blind eye to the misbehaviour of the boys under his eye and teaches the children using his method of Twisterism, which is somehow related to Astrology and the signs of the Zodiac.
 However, he is later ordered by the school's new governor to adopt stricter policies, eventually turning St. Michael's into a military academy, with Twist holding an officer's rank.

 Hey!
 Hey!
 USA!

 Benjamin Twist appeared again in Hay's next film, Hey!
 Hey!
 USA!
 (1938).
 In this film, however, Twist is working as a porter aboard an oceangoing liner travelling between England and the United States, and during one particular voyage, he is mistaken for a scientist known as Prof. Tavistock by American gangster Bugs Leary (Edgar Kennedy), eventually becoming embroiled in a gangster plot to blackmail an American millionaire.

 It is possible that Hey!
 Hey!
-USA! portrayed events that took place those before Good Morning, Boys, explaining Twist's sudden change from teacher to steward, and the absence of St. Michael's School.
+USA! portrayed events that took place before Good Morning, Boys, explaining Twist's sudden change from teacher to steward and the absence of St. Michael's School.